Easy Blueberry Cheesecake Bars Recipe: Perfect Crowd-Pleasing DessertBlueberry Cheesecake Bars

 Ingredient Substitutions

-• Crust: If you don’t happen to have graham crackers on hand, vanilla cookie crumbs will work.
-Golden Oreos would be a delicious choice too.
+• Crust: If you don’t have graham crackers, vanilla cookie crumbs will work.
+Golden Oreos would be a delicious choice, too.
 You can also get creative and use regular Oreos or ginger snaps if you like the combination of blueberries with chocolate or ginger.

 • Cream Cheese: Use Neufchatel cheese for a different flavor and less fat.

-• Fruit: You can choose to substitute other kinds of fruit – strawberries, raspberries, blackberries.
+• Fruit: You can substitute other kinds of fruit – strawberries, raspberries, blackberries.
 Use preserves if your selected fruit doesn’t come in a pie filling.

 • Extra Toppings: Drizzle on some hot fudge sauce!
 Yes, please!
 Or, sprinkle on some chocolate chips or chopped nuts.